WARNING: THIS ARTICLE CONTAINS SPOILERS!

 In the previous titles, the games were basically huge chases.
 In Fallout 3, you were trying to find your father, and travelled across the Capital Wasteland to do it.
-In New Vegas, you wanted revenge of the person who shot you and information as why you were shot in the first place.
-Fallout 4 was no different, but there was an odd lack of emotion in this title - probably due to the fact that you find out the son you've been questing for this whole time is actually the leader of the big bad evil organization that literally everybody hates.
+In New Vegas, you wanted revenge against person who shot you and information about why you were shot in the first place.
+Fallout 4 was no different, but there was an odd lack of emotion in this title - due to the fact that you find out the son you've been questing for this whole time is actually the leader of the big bad evil organization that literally everybody hates.

 Shaun, literally the worst son ever. (images.eurogamer.net)

 It's a weird twist - or I should say a bad twist.
 You spend this whole game finding the man who took your kid (who is kept alive through synthetic implants), and questing to find out what happened to him, only to find out that you've been asleep a lot longer than you thought.
 And your kid is an old man with literally no real attachment to you.
 I mean, you could argue that he does - but not really.

 This and the whole Synth storyline is also so familiar.
 Like, I've seen it a million times - and it's not familiar in a "oh, what an homage" kind of way, just like a "oh this is really lazy" kind of way.